SSearch-e/SSearch/Manual_install.md

 Get the most recommended version: https://nodejs.org/en/download/

 # Manual Install
+> :warning: **The new searching news articles is not supported yet on the NodeJS version make your own API to replace it or wait until our solution**
+>
 Deploy yourself:
 download the source code from a release we make allot of changed so if you download the main branch there may be problems.
 So get it from the releases.